 - Built-in Wi-Fi and NFC

-The Canon PowerShot G7 X’s extremely small size allow the camera to sit comfortably in one hand.
+The Canon PowerShot G7 X’s extremely small size allows the camera to sit comfortably in one hand.
 Its characteristics include DIGIC 6 processor, 20.2 megapixels CMOS sensor, 4.2x optical zoom and video recording in Full HD.

 The DIGIC 6 processor and CMOS sensor and are Cannon’s proprietary technological innovations and are responsible for the clear, hi-res images that this camera produces, even under bad lighting.